 It’s not in everyone’s budget to spend $125/person on one meal BUT this experience is such an amazing way to celebrate a birthday, milestone, reunion or other special occasion!
 It’s not “just another character dining experience.”
 It’s so much more!
 To be completely honest, when I first heard about the Disney Princess Breakfast Adventures, I was so excited.
 Then I realized how much it would cost and the excitement turned to disbelief.
 However, after experiencing it, I think it’s well worth the cost!

 Why do I think that?
 Well, because you get SO MUCH for the price.
 You get an autograph book, pen, 3-course meal at a fine dining restaurant, unique beverages, meet & greets with 8 princesses with no wait time, PhotoPass portrait with one princess, five hours of complimentary valet parking, special activities and adventures as mentioned above, memories to last a life time and a special gift (a drawstring backpack, chocolates for the adults, and a choice of a foam sword and shield or necklace.)

 But more than the things you get, you are getting a chance to experience exceptional service, amazing and attentive interactions with some of your favorite princesses, and creating magical memories for the adventurer in your family.
 It literally turned out to be the BEST DAY EVER!!!

-You can see videos of the experience on my Instagram Story Highlights.
-Check out Jenielle from Little Gray Threads or Carly from Lipgloss and Crayons’ posts for more coverage and their reviews.
+Check out Carly from Lipgloss and Crayons’ posts for more coverage and her review.
 Jessica from The Healthy Mouse also talks about food options for those with dietary restrictions.